MihaiUdvar/ProjectSKADI/README.md

 At the moment the page is hosted on netlify and the json database is hosted on mockapi.io.

-The code also contains what's necesary to deploy with npm install,
+The code also contains what's necesary to deploy with npm.

 ### Direct Link